 The English word ‘hearken’ is the very important Hebrew word ‘shama‘ (Strong’s #8085), meaning “to hear intelligently, with the implication of attention, and the intention to obey.”

-The one who desires to become wise will begin to carefully listen to, and patiently follow counsel, instruction, wisdom, and advice.
+The one who desires to become wise will begin to carefully listen to, and patiently receive counsel, instruction, wisdom, and correction.
 If instruction is willingly received by one who has wisdom, that one will become teachable.

-By listening carefully, and putting into practice what is being taught (obedience), the wise will become even wiser (Proverbs 9:9).
+By listening carefully, and putting into practice what is being taught, the wise will become even wiser (Proverbs 9:9a).
 This is how we grow in wisdom.

-In contrast, one who is foolish despises and scorns instruction, counsel, wisdom, and understanding (Proverbs 1:7; 18:2).
-The one who is foolish loves to talk, often getting into trouble because of his constant talking (Proverbs 10:19; 18:7; 29:11).
+The one who is foolish loves to talk, often getting into trouble because of his constant talking (Proverbs 18:7 and Proverbs 28:11).

 Digging For Treasure

-Seeking, and hearing, counsel and wisdom that is truth-FULL, and thus benefical, means that we must love the truth!
-Otherwise we will be deceived (2Thessalonians 2:8-12).
+Seeking and hearing counsel that is truth-FULL, and thus benefical, means that we must love the truth!
+Otherwise we will be deceived (See 2Thessalonians 2:8-12).

-In order to gain the true, spiritual wisdom that is according to the Scriptures, and taught by the Holy Spirit, we must begin our digging by searching out and investigating all that appears to be ‘wisdom.’
+In order to gain the true, spiritual wisdom that is according to the Scriptures, and taught by the Holy Spirit, we must begin our digging by patiently searching out and investigating all that appears to be ‘wisdom’.

-We are digging for the treasures of wisdom, only when we are pursuing the true wisdom that is according to the Scriptures — according to the Word of Yahuwah:
+We are digging for the treasures of wisdom, IF we are pursuing the true wisdom that is according to the Scriptures — according to the written Word of Yahuwah:

-The entrance of thy words giveth light; it giveth understanding unto the simple.
+The entrance of Your Words give light; it gives understanding unto the simple.
 (Psalms 119:130)